JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: so wire it to height?

 NS: so we drag the texture through a converter
-NS: and then from the ourput of the bump normal
+NS: and then from the output of the bump normal
 NS: to shader normal
 NS: and restore the  colour to the original picture
 NS: [https://gyazo.com/7c6fe382cb76d36a6f478017deedab8b](https://gyazo.com/7c6fe382cb76d36a6f478017deedab8b)
 NS: so i got this

-JR: mine looks mostl like a dark smear across the picture
+JR: mine looks mostly like a dark smear across the picture

 NS: can i see
 NS: your setup